KevinWorkman/HappyCoding/tutorials/google-cloud/_posts/2019-04-28-translation.md

 # Language Codes

-In the above example, we used `es` as the language code for Spanish.
+The above example used `es` as the language code for Spanish.
 Where did this value come from?

 This value comes from [ISO 639](https://en.wikipedia.org/wiki/ISO_639), a standard for language names.
 A language code is a 2-letter abbreviation that stands for a specific language.
 You can view a full list [here](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes), but here are some examples: